bufbuild/protovalidate/docs/errors.md

 - `constraint_id`: the id of the constraint that failed validation.
 - `message`: a human-readable error message for this violation.

-### Violations
+### Violation

-The `Violations` message is used to collect all violations that occur during constraint validation.
-It has one field:

-- `violations`: a repeated field of `Violation` messages. `Violations` are returned by `protovalidate` when a message fails to fulfill the requirements of the constraint validation.
+The `Violation` message is used to collect all violations that occur during constraint validation.
+One or more `Violation` messages are returned by `protovalidate` when a message fails to fulfill the requirements of the constraint validation.

-In summary, the `Constraints` and `Violations` messages provide a way to define and enforce validation constraints using the Common Expression Language (CEL) syntax.
+In summary, the `Constraints` and `Violation` messages provide a way to define and enforce validation constraints using the Common Expression Language (CEL) syntax.
 Standard constraints are defined using the `Constraints` message and provide a set of predefined validation rules that can be applied to various.